Chinese Taipei at the 2022 World Games

 Chinese Taipei competed at the 2022 World Games held in Birmingham, United States from 7 to 17 July 2022.
+"Chinese Taipei" is the designated name used by Taiwan to participate in some international organizations and almost all sporting events.
 Athletes representing Chinese Taipei won one gold medal, six silver medals and six bronze medals.
 The country finished in 33rd place in the medal table.